 Or have slumped shoulders when you sit or stand?

 You may have poor thoracic spine mobility.
-The thoracic spine (upper back region) is an important section of the spine, that often loses mobility in populations that are more sedentary.
+The thoracic spine (upper back region) is an important section of the spine that often loses mobility in populations that are more sedentary.

-The thoracic spine (mid back) is made up of twelve vertebrate that extend from your shoulders to waist and plays an important role to protect your lungs and heart by attaching to the ribcage.
+The thoracic spine (mid back) is made up of twelve vertebrates that extend from your shoulders to waist and plays an important role to protect your lungs and heart by attaching to the ribcage.
 The thoracic spine is made for mobility – to flex, extend and rotate.
 Since the thoracic spine should be highly mobile, there is also the ability to lose mobility by staying in sedentary positions, or a lack of movement, often caused by the typical posture at an office or sedentary job.

 What Happens if the Thoracic Spine is Immobile?